youseflabs-k/coachmark/README.md

   <img src="screenshots/screenshot-3.png" width="250" alt="Step 3" />
 </p>

+---

+---

-## Features
+## ✨ Features

-- ✨ **Dynamic Highlighting**: Wrap any widget to highlight it with a coach mark overlay
+- 🎯 **Dynamic Highlighting** - Wrap any widget to highlight it with a coach mark overlay
-- 🎨 **Fully Customizable**: Control colors, sizes, borders, shadows, and positioning
+- 🎨 **Fully Customizable** - Control colors, sizes, borders, shadows, and positioning
-- 📱 **Responsive**: Automatically adjusts bubble position based on available screen space
+- 📱 **Smart Positioning** - Automatically adjusts bubble position based on available screen space
-- 🎯 **Smart Positioning**: Auto-detect the best position or manually specify preferred placement
+- 🧭 **Position Control** - Auto-detect the best position or manually specify preferred placement
-- 🌗 **Dimmed Overlay**: Creates focus by dimming the background with a cut-out hole
+- 🌗 **Dimmed Overlay** - Creates focus by dimming the background with a cut-out hole
-- 🔧 **Easy Integration**: Simple widget-based API

-## Installation
+- 📦 Installation

 Add this to your package's `pubspec.yaml` file: